arstrim/open_table_scrapping/README.md

 ![image](https://logodix.com/logo/44715.png)

 # OpenTable Scarper
-This project will scrape, clean, and analyze 100 best restaurants in america for 2017.
+This project will scrape, clean, and analyze 100 best restaurants in America for 2017.

 ## Overview